x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 };
 ```

-#### Construcrtor Overloading and Factory Methods
+#### Constructor Overloading and Factory Methods
 To overload a constructor, explicitly checking the arguments passed into it is needed.

 Another way to construct objects by different ways is that define factory function.
 ```js